A travel guide to Brava, Cape Verde with hotels, restaurants, hikes and tours

-- By ferry: from Fogo, Cape Verde or Santiago island.
+- By ferry: from Fogo, Cape Verde or Santiago.
 The ferry from Fogo costs around 10 €.
-Tickets from Fogo to Brava can not be purchased in the harbour, but only at a travel agency like Qualitur on the main square of Sao Felipe, Fogo.
-I also recommend to purchase your return ticket in advance, as selling agencies are difficult to find in Brava.
-Check ferry schedules and rates here.
-From the harbor you need to get an aluguer to Nova Sintra.
+Tickets from Fogo to Brava can not be purchased in the harbor but only at a travel agency like Qualitur on the main square of Sao Felipe, Fogo.
+I also recommend purchasing your return ticket in advance, as selling agencies are difficult to find in Brava.
+Check here the ferry schedules and rates.
+From the harbor, you need to get an “aluguer” (collective taxi) to Nova Sintra.

 Where To Stay on Brava

-|Hotels on Brava Island|
+|Hotels on Brava|

 |Hotel Pousada Nova Sintra-Brava|

-|Hotel Cruz Grande Brava|
+|Hotel Cruz Grande-Brava ***|

-|Djabraba’s Eco Lodge|
+|Djabraba’s Eco Lodge Giandinoto’s Place|

 1. Nova Sintra

 The Rua da Cultura is the main street of Nova Sintra and it’s the best place to spot colonial architecture.
-The main square is Praça Eugenio Tavares, named after the famous Capeverdean writer and founder of morna (poems in criol).
-The characteristic pavilion and the creative flooring make the square one of the most charming places of Nova Sintra.
+The main square is the Praça Eugenio Tavares, named after the famous Cape Verdean writer and founder of morna (“poems” in creole).

-2. Hiking in Brava Island
+2. Hiking in Brava

 3. Natural Pools of Faja d’Agua

-I also recommend to have lunch in Faja d’Agua (for example in Casa Julinha (00238 985 00 79), to absorb the absolutely relaxing vibe.
-Just give Rosa Borges a call (00238.982.7680), she will take care of everything.
+I recommend having lunch in Faja d’Agua (for example in Casa Julinha, +2389850079), to absorb the absolutely relaxing vibe.
+Just give Rosa Borges a call (+2389827680) and she will take care of everything.

 4. Abandoned Airport Esperadinha

-5. Enjoy CapeVerdean Music
+5. Enjoy Cape Verdean Music

-Concerts take place in the cultural hub 7Sois7Luas Brava center in Nova Sintra where you can also have dinner with the musicians after the show.
+Concerts take place in the cultural hub 7Sois7Luas Brava Center in Nova Sintra where you can also have dinner with the musicians after the show.

 6. Visit Cheese Factory in Cachaço

-No additives are used to produce the cheese that is produced with milk from the same day and that they sell fro 1 € each.
-For fermentation, they use a liquid gained from the stomach of a baby goat, in a few hours the milk is coagulating and ready to become cheese
+No additives are used to produce the cheese that is produced with milk from the same day, and that they sell for 1 € each.
+For fermentation, they use a liquid gained from the stomach of a baby goat.
+In a few hours, the milk is coagulating and ready to become cheese.

 7. Enjoy Cape Verdean Food

-When it comes to the drinks, you need to taste ponche (with fruits) and grogue, a strong rum made from distilled sugar cane.
+When it comes to the drinks, you need to taste ponche (with fruits) and grogue (a strong rum made from distilled sugar cane).

-8. Viewpoint Hopping
+8. Viewpoint Hopping in Brava, Cape Verde

 9. People Watching

-10. Do an Island Tour
+10. Do an Island Tour of Brava, Cabo Verde

-I recommend Rosa Borges (Tel.: 00238.982.7680) or Zé Duarte (Tel.: 00238.599.6115) for your visit to Brava island.
-As they are musicians as well, they will give you a fascinating insight in the culture and daily grind of Brava island.
+I recommend Rosa Borges (+2389827680) or Zé Duarte (+2385996115) for your visit to Brava.
+As they are musicians as well, they will give you a fascinating insight into the culture and the daily grind of Brava.

-Video of 7Sois7Luas Ilha Brava Band
+Video of 7Sois7Luas Ilha Brava band

-Map: Attractions of Brava Island
+Map: Attractions of Brava Island, Cape Verde

 Before You Go: Top Tips for your Trip